Cray-HPE/docs-csm/install/deploy_final_ncn.md

     https://api-gw-service-nmn.local/keycloak/realms/shasta/protocol/openid-connect/token | jq -r '.access_token')
     ```

 1. Set the wipe safeguard to allow safe net-reboots on all NCNs.

     ```bash
     ncn-m001# /tmp/csi handoff bss-update-param --set metal.no-wipe=1
     ```

-> **`CSI NOTE`** `/tmp/csi` will delete itself on the next reboot.
-The `/tmp` directory is `tmpfs` and runs in memory, it normally will not persist on restarts.
+**NOTE** `/tmp/csi` will delete itself on the next reboot.
+The `/tmp` directory is `tmpfs` and runs in memory;
+it will not persist on restarts.

 <a name="remove-the-default-ntp-pool"></a>